pranayjalan254/projects/bmi-calculator/step1/Instructions.md

+## Heading & Slider

-## In this step you need to add the heading and slider using HTML.
+In this step you need to make the heading and design slider using HTML & CSS.

-## Style it as you want
+You can refer to the design in the starter files of this project and try to make it as same as possible.

+##### Here are some styles and fonts you can use while making the design.

-Import Roboto font from Google Fonts
+`Import Roboto font from Google Fonts`

-background-color: #f6f6f6

-vigo-color: #f09831

-slider-color: #A3A3A3

-input-number-color: #EBEBEB
+`background-color: #f6f6f6`

+`vigo-color: #f09831`

+`slider-color: #A3A3A3`

+`input-number-color: #EBEBEB`